philippabele/developers-guide-to-linux/05_service_configuration/050_caching_dns_server/052_dns_zones.md

 # DNS Zones
-Based on this this [Ubuntu Wiki](https://wiki.ubuntuusers.de/DNS-Server_Bind/#Das-Anlegen-der-Zonendateien) article, the examples are taken from there.
+Based on this [Ubuntu Wiki](https://wiki.ubuntuusers.de/DNS-Server_Bind/#Das-Anlegen-der-Zonendateien) article, the examples are taken from there.

 DNS Zones are